By DipNote Bloggers on April 28, 2017

-When President Donald J. Trump addressed a joint session of Congress in February, he shared a vision for U.S. global leadership affirming that “our foreign policy calls for a direct, robust, and meaningful engagement with the world.
+When Former President Donald J. Trump addressed a joint session of Congress in February, he shared a vision for U.S. global leadership affirming that “our foreign policy calls for a direct, robust, and meaningful engagement with the world.
 It is American leadership based on vital security interests that we share with our allies across the globe.”
 In the first 100 days of the Trump Administration, the United States has embraced its role as a global leader by demonstrating strength and decisiveness on the world stage.

 On January 28, the President signed an executive memorandum directing the Secretary of Defense to work with other cabinet members, including the Secretary of State, to develop a plan to defeat ISIS.
 In March, U.S. Secretary of State Rex Tillerson and the U.S. Department of State hosted the first full Meeting of the Ministers of the Global Coalition on the Defeat of ISIS since 2014.
 The 68-member Global Coalition, the largest international coalition in history, is joined together in common cause to reduce the threat that ISIS poses to international security through civilian and military efforts.
 The international partners gathered in Washington, DC to accelerate international efforts to defeat ISIS in the areas it holds in Iraq and Syria and maximize pressure on its branches, affiliates, and networks.